Methylation Pathways & Chronic Fatigue: The Hidden Link

 - Clinical interpretation should prioritise patterns over isolated results

 If chronic fatigue persists despite normal routine testing, a functional medicine assessment may help identify biochemical patterns rather than isolated abnormalities.
-Learn more about this approach at Elemental Health and Nutrition, where care is individualised, evidence-informed, and clinically contextualised.
+At Elemental Health and Nutrition, care is individualised, evidence-informed, and clinically contextualised to support your unique methylation and energy needs.

 References